-M90 becomes effective at the start of block.
-Operation with servo lag must be active.
+$M90\ becomes\ effective\ at\ the\ start\ of\ block.$ Operation with servo lag must be active.

-Insert rounding arc between straight lines: M112
+Inserting a rounding arc between straight lines: M112

 Compatibility

 For reasons of compatibility, the M112 function is still available.
 However, to define the tolerance for fast contour milling, HEIDENHAIN recommends the use of the TOLERANCE cycle (see User's Manual for Cycles, section 32 TOLERANCE).